wowitsdeclan/discord-chat-bot/README.md

 # discord-chat-bot
-Creating my first ever discord bot using Python!
+Creating my first ever Discord bot using Python!

+This Discord bot utilizes the Tenor API to retrieve and return a random GIF from a user-given search term.

+**Example**
+User: !showmedogs
+Bot: *Returns random gif from the Tenor results of "dogs"